1. Basic Usage

 Create a Waypoint

-Now that you know how to use pose jog, you can create a new waypoint.
 Choose Pose Jog mode from the Teleoperate menu, then use the buttons to move the gripper so that both fingers are along the sides of the right side cube, ready to grasp it.

-Name your new waypoint Pick right cube.
+Name your new waypoint Pick right cube

 Note that waypoints can be saved for an individual planning group or a combination of planning groups, such as when you want to specify between two arms or just one arm.
 This can be set by clicking the Select Joint Group button when adding a new waypoint.